 Subsidence due to water level decline has continued in recent times of groundwater level decline associated with dry climatic conditions; between May 2015 and September 2016 most areas within the Arvin-Edison Management Area experienced between one and four inches of subsidence, with some areas between four and eight inches (Figure GWC-31; based on Farr et al., 2016).
-Subsidence over the period from June 2015 - January 2022 was between 0 and 0.5 ft over most of the Arvin-Edison Management Area and greater amounts (up to approximately 1.1 ft) in the east-central area (Figure GWC-34).
+Subsidence over the period from June 2015 - January 2022 was between 0 and 0.5 ft over most of the Arvin-Edison Management Area, with lesser amounts in the far northern portion of the Arvin-Edison Management Area and greater amounts (up to approximately 1.1 ft) in the east-central area (Figure GWC-34).
 The continued recent subsidence, occurring at a time when groundwater levels are not necessarily below their historic minima, demonstrates that subsidence can continue to occur even after water levels are partially recovered through a lag mechanism resulting from the continued slow depressurization of compactible fine-grained materials (Lofgren, 1975).
-Also, as discussed further in Section 13 Undesirable Results, the localized areas of increased subsidence in the near-vicinity of AEWSD's groundwater recharge and extraction facilities
+Also, as discussed further in Section 13 Undesirable Results, the localized areas of increased subsidence in the near-vicinity of AEWSD's groundwater recharge and extraction facilities (and the well-documented impacts of subsidence on the Friant-Kern Canal in the Tule Subbasin) highlights the potential impacts of subsidence on Management Area Critical Infrastructure.89